USING THE LEGAL ENTITY IDENTIFIER SEARCH TOOL TO LOOKUP AN LEI CODE & FIND A LEGAL ENTITY

 The Global LEI System (GLEIS) can be searched for both level 1 data (who is who) and level 2 data (who owns whom) legal entity data.

-HOW TO FIND A LEGAL ENTITY IDENTIFIER BY COMPANY NAME
+HOW TO FIND A LEGAL ENTITY IDENTIFIER CODE BY COMPANY NAME

-If you need to search the LEI index by Company Name, Country, Issuer or other organization identity attribute we recommend you use the GLEIF LEI Search 2.0 application or the GLEIF Search LEI API referenced in our Developers section, or contact us for assistance.
+If you need to lookup the LEI code index by Company Name, Country, Issuer or other organization identity attribute we recommend you use the GLEIF LEI Search 2.0 application or the GLEIF Search LEI API referenced in our Developers section, or contact us for assistance.

-WHAT DOES A LEGAL ENTITY IDENTIFIER SEARCH TELL YOU
+WHAT DOES A LEGAL ENTITY IDENTIFIER FINDER SEARCH TELL YOU

-The LEI search results will inform you of a historical record of the legal entity, including:
+The LEI finder search results will inform you of a historical record of the legal entity, including:

 - Company name(s)